Sustainable, low-impact, and environmentally-friendly materials and processes is the norm rather than the exception for the Wave Arcade project.

 This approach is typically not the cheapest, nor the easiest, nor the fastest way to get things done, but it’s the right thing to do.
 Otherwise, what’s the point?

-Check out some of the materials and processes that help make Wave Arcade what it is.
+Check out some of the materials, processes, and production partners that help make Wave Arcade what it is.

 Hand Crafted, Locally